Coronation Street star reveals new role which will make his mum proud

 Coronation Street star Charlie de Melo has made a big career announcement after quitting the long-running ITV soap.

-The actor’s character Imran Habeeb was recently killed off on the cobbles and he has already found is next role.
+The actor’s character Imran Habeeb was recently killed off on the cobbles and he has already found his next role.

 Charlie shared the exciting news on social media and revealed he will be performing on stage in the theatre production of The Clothes They Stood Up In.